fbpx

 Image of Deadly Pharmacist artwork

-Deadly pharmacists: foundation training for pharmacists working within Aboriginal Community-Controlled Health Services.
+Deadly pharmacists: foundation training for pharmacists working with Aboriginal and Torres Strait Islander people and communities.

 What did we do?

-Co-designed and developed with the PSA and the National Aboriginal Community Controlled Health Organisation (NACCHO), this course equips pharmacists with the skills to work with Aboriginal and Torres Strait Islander primary health care services.
+Co-designed and developed with the PSA and the National Aboriginal Community Controlled Health Organisation (NACCHO), the Deadly pharmacists modules equip pharmacists with the skills to work with Aboriginal and Torres Strait Islander primary health care services, people and communities.

-This interactive online course includes seven modules covering topics such as Aboriginal and Torres Strait Islander culture, communication skills including how to use clinical yarning in your practice and conditions of prevalence in some Aboriginal and Torres Strait Islander communities.
+The seven online modules cover topics such as Aboriginal and Torres Strait Islander culture, communication skills including how to use clinical yarning in your practice and conditions of prevalence in some Aboriginal and Torres Strait Islander communities.

 Why did we do it?